 Young children’s use of new technologies

 We study children’s use of interactive technologies to see how it affects communication, learning, and development.
-For example, in a project currently funded by the National Science Foundation (NSF 1617253), we collaborate with computer engineers and interactive-system designers to study how interactive technologies facilitate cleft speech therapy.
-The research project focuses on (a) children's development of language and communication skills and (b) the role of individual differences in the interplay of technology and learning.
+For example, in an interdisciplinary project currently funded by the National Science Foundation (NSF 1617253), we study how interactive technologies facilitate cleft speech therapy at home.
+This project takes the participatory design approach and draws on our previous findings of early learning, while taking into account individual differences and social interactivity in children's use of technology.

 The role of action experience in learning

 Visual and action experiences are crucial for learning.
-This project explores the process by which young children learn about regularities and rules.
-Can babies extract a physical rule after watching just a few examples?
+This project explores the process by which young children learn about patterns and rules.
+Can babies extract an abstract rule after watching just a few examples?
 Do action experience and visual observation affect early learning in the same way?
 Different cultural communities may vary in the kind of action experience provided to their young children.
 Might we observe cultural differences (or similarities) in the learning process?

 Our lab is part of the launch group of the nation-wide collaborative project, Play and Learning Across a Year (PLAY).
 The goal of the PLAY project is to establish a model system for a synergistic approach to developmental science that enables a communal means of collecting and coding naturalistic data.